COPRS/production-common/processing-common/metadata/doc/SRN.md

 ## Dependency

-The [infrastructure Layout](https://github.com/COPRS/infrastructure)  components of the Reference System Software shall be already insatalled, up and running,
+- The [infrastructure Layout](https://github.com/COPRS/infrastructure) components of the Reference System Software shall be already insatalled, up and running,
+- The [COPRS ingestion chain](https://github.com/COPRS/production-common/tree/develop/processing-common/ingestion) is already deployed.

 ## Application properties

 **app.*.spring.kafka.bootstrap-servers**

 It is a pair of host and port where kafka brokers are running.
 A Kafka client connects to these servers to bootstrap the application.
 Comma separated values are provided for multiple enteries.